damms005/devdb-vscode/apps/rails/README.md

 - Simplifies maintenance and updates
 - Provides identical sample data across all database types
 - Maintains database-specific optimizations and configurations

+## Requirements

+- Ruby 3.0+
+- Rails 8.0+
+- Bundler
+- Docker (for MySQL/PostgreSQL containers)
+- lsof (for port detection)

+## Cleanup Behavior

+When the script exits (either normally with Ctrl+C or when killed), it automatically:
+- Removes all generated files and directories
+- Preserves only the `.gitignore` file
+- Ensures no leftover files clutter the repository

+This ephemeral approach ensures that:
+- The repository stays clean
+- No generated code gets committed
+- Each run starts with a fresh application
+- Database switching is seamless and reliable